American University Washington College of Law: Pence Law Library

 The Pence Law Library is 54000 sqft, with more than 600,000 volumes, access to multiple databases, 14 group-study rooms and seating for over 600.
 The library is open 24 hours a day, seven days a week to students and faculty with the use of an AU ID card.

 The library collection includes European Community and US government depositories and the Baxter Collection in International Law.
 Students and faculty also have access to the university's library, the Library of Congress, specialized agency libraries, and other area law libraries electronically.

 The National Jurist placed WCL's Library 41st out of 199 in its Best Law Libraries ranking.

 Academics

 WCL's Master of Laws (LL.M.) program ranked 13th nationally in the 2012 AUAP rankings.
 The Brian Leiter Law School rankings placed the WCL 47th in the 2012 Top 70 Law Faculties in Scholarly Impact.
 National Jurist ranked WCL the fifth best law school for Hispanic students in 2008.
 It ranked WCL the 4th best public interest law school in the nation.

-U.S. News & World Report ranks WCL 73rd in the nation among the 197 ranked schools.
-WCL's clinical training and trial advocacy programs are each ranked 3rd nationally while its part-time law program (5th), international law (7th), intellectual property law (8th), and health care law (16th) offerings are also ranked highly.
+WCL is ranked tied for 89th in the nation among the 197 ranked schools in the Best Law Schools by U.S. News & World Report, and has ranked specialty programs in Clinical Training (tied #1), Trial Advocacy (tied #15), Part-Time Law (tied #16), International Law (tied #5), Intellectual Property (tied #7), and Health Care Law (tied #20), as well as program rankings in Legal Writing (tied #104), Business/Corporate (tied #60), Contracts/Commercial Law (tied #64), and Dispute Resolution (tied #64).

 The school maintains programs in both human rights and public interest law.
 WCL's Equal Justice Foundation (EJF) provides scholarships to students who obtain unpaid summer internships with public interest organizations.